 The Scottish Life Fund is closed to new business.
 As plans are claimed, the number of plans left in the fund goes down.
 This means we don't need to hold back as much money in the Estate.
 We’re currently able to distribute some of the Estate to planholders but we don’t know how much of the Estate we’ll be able to distribute when a plan is claimed.
 This is because we don’t know when the plan will be claimed or how big the Estate will be at that time.

-Our proposal would let us distribute more of the Estate to eligible planholders sooner than would otherwise be the case.
+Our offer would let us distribute more of the Estate to eligible planholders sooner than would otherwise be the case.
 This would increase the current value of their plan and give them more certainty over the amount we’ll pay them when their plan is claimed.

-The Your guide to our proposal booklet contains more information about the legal process.
+Part A of the Explanatory Book contains more information about the legal process.

-If your client has a Talisman pension plan and their selected retirement age will be reached sometime this year, they won’t be eligible for our proposal from that date even if they don’t yet intend to retire.
+If your client has a Talisman pension plan and their selected retirement age will be reached sometime this year, they won’t be eligible for our offer from that date even if they don’t yet intend to retire.
 This is because their plan will stop being invested in the Scottish Life with profits fund when they reach their selected retirement age, in line with their terms and conditions.
-If they’re interested in our proposal then they may want to increase their selected retirement age.
+If your client is due to reach the Selected Retirement Age of their plan this year then you may want to speak to them before they take their retirement savings.

 In 2018 we asked certain planholders whose pension plan contained a Guaranteed Annuity Rate (GAR) if they would like to exchange their GAR for an uplift to their plan.
 We used a similar process – a Scheme of Arrangement – to make this change.

 For those plans covered by the previous Scheme of Arrangement, there will be no change to the previous increase applied to their plan.
-If the planholder opted out of that Scheme in order to keep their GAR, the GAR will remain unchanged by our new proposal.
+If the planholder opted out of that Scheme in order to keep their GAR, the GAR will remain unchanged by our new offer.